Where to Go for Nauryz 2026 from Almaty: 6 Destinations

 Practical tips

-Demand spikes during Nauryz.
-Ethno-villages and Chundzha resorts get booked up 2-3 weeks before the holiday.
-If you're going March 21-25 — book now.
+Demand is higher than usual on Nauryz.
+Ethno-villages and Chundzha resorts get booked up 2–3 weeks before the holiday.
+If you’re going March 21–25 — book now.

 Bring cash